 Under Alternative 2, the number of other expended materials would increase by 0.3 percent.
-The additional expended materials are non-explosive sonobuoys and their small decelerator/parachutes.
+The additional expended materials are non-explosive sonobuoys and their small decelerators/parachutes.
 The small increase in plastics and metals in the additional expended materials would not change the conclusions presented under Alternative 1.
-Therefore, other materials would have the same environmental impacts as under Alternative 1.
+Therefore, impacts from other materials would be expected to be the same as those analyzed under Alternative 1.